oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

   default     = "store.example.com"
 }
 ```

+### Provision the cluster

-> **CHOOSING A REGION**: In this example, multiple resources have availability zones requirements.
+In this example, multiple resources have availability zones requirements.
 The default region in `resource_group_location` is _eastus2_.
 You can choose a different region, but make sure it has [availability zones support](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support).

 With the Terraform configuration ready, ensure the Azure CLI has an active subscription with the following line: